raghavddps2/Microprocessors-Laboratory/Readme.md

 # This repository contains Lab programs for MicroProcessor laboratory in SEM 4
 ## The list of questions can be seen here:

-* LabPrograms
+* Laboratory Programs
     * Binary Seacrh
     * Bubble Sort
     * Pallindrome
     * Factorial
     * Display 'X' at the center
     * Fibonacci series

-* Bullet list item 2
+* Other Programs
     * Addition Instruction Program
     * Rotate Instruction Program